 Broken bones can happen after an accident like a fall, or by being hit by an object.

-The three most common signs of a broken bone (also known as a fracture) are:
+The 3 most common signs of a broken bone (also known as a fracture) are:

-However, it can sometimes be difficult to tell whether a bone is broken if it isn't displaced.
+However, it can sometimes be difficult to tell whether a bone is broken if it is not out of its normal position.

 - you may hear or feel a snap or a grinding noise as the injury happens

 - there may be swelling, bruising or tenderness around the injured area